What are the medical treatments for polycystic liver disease?

 What are the surgical treatments for polycystic liver disease?

 PLD Polycystic Liver Disease surgical treatments are aimed at debulking a massively large cystic liver: liver resection, liver transplant, and liver TAE procedure.
 Liver cyst deroofing has had limited success in pain abatement and works in very few patients. and even then, it usually has to be repeated within a year.
 Simple cyst aspiration appears to be totally ineffective.

 Yes there are many side effects.
 One needs to be followed by a physician each month.
 Among the side effects are gallstones, nausea, low blood sugar, dizziness, and many more.

 How does octreotide work?

 It has little polymers within the injection so the medication cannot be shaken or mixed upside down.
 This can cause the polymers to break.
 To read more try Novartis website.

 Some individuals will receive a placebo.
 I received placebo in the first year of the octreotide clinical trial.
-Placebo wasn't too bad.
-I got free check ups every 6 months by the experts on PLD.
-In fact it was pretty good getting the PLD experts to check me out.
-Plus each month I could email them with any new symptoms that I may have experienced.
+Receiving placebo for a year is fine with the added benefit of health checks given by the experts on PLD.
+Plus each month one can meet with a study coordinator and relay any new symptoms that one may have experienced.